Electric-Coin-Company/zcash-android-wallet-sdk/docs/Consumers.md

 # Configuring your build
-Add flavors for testnet v mainnet.
+Add flavors for testnet and mainnet.
 Since `productFlavors` cannot start with the word 'test' we recommend:

 build.gradle
 ```groovy